guyzmo/flask-presst/docs/resources.rst

 - :class:`Resource`: a base class for item collections.
 - :class:`ModelResource`: primary class for SQLAlchemy models.
-- :class:`PolymorphicModelResource`: extension for SQLAlchemy models with polymorphic inheritance.

 All of these resource classes are designed to be extended, for instance to implement authentication or resource permissions.